evilnose/PyRKViewer/README.md

-# PyRKViewer: A visualization tool for the reaction networks.
+# Coyote: A visualization tool for reaction networks.

 ## Introduction